Posted 15 August 2023

 “Having the support from the Agriculture team at Harper Adams University over the last four years has provided me with the opportunity to excel as a newcomer in the industry.

 “Being shortlisted for the Agriculture Student of the Year proves testament to the support and commitment the team at Harper Adams have provided me with.”

-Dr Russell Readman, Course Manager for Agriculture at Harper Adam, welcomed the news of the latest shortlisting.
+Dr Russell Readman, Course Manager for Agriculture at Harper Adams, welcomed the news of the latest shortlisting.

 He said: “It is great to see Harper Adams Agriculture students shortlisted again for these awards.
 Isla and Stephen are both very worthy candidates in terms of their academic achievement, wider contribution to the university and the wider farming community, and they exemplify the quality of Harper Adams Agriculture students.”